anHALytics/anhalytics-core/README.md

 - [Patrice Lopez](https://github.com/kermitt2)

 If you are interested in contributing to the project, please contact <patrice.lopez@inria.fr>.
 ### Prerequisites:

 For building and running the project, you will need the following components.

+After cloning the project you need to generate configuration files:

+    cd config
+    ./reverse_config.sh
+now, the configuartion files are generated under ``config/local``.
 ###### 1. Java/Maven

 [JAVA](https://java.com/en/download/manual_java7.jsp) +